How to replace multiple characters in a string in Python

 print(result)--OUTPUT--Je110, W0r1d!

-The reduce() function from the functools module offers a functional programming approach.
-It repeatedly applies a function to a sequence, accumulating the results into a single final value.
-It starts with your original string and works through a list of replacement tuples, effectively chaining replace() calls in a more compact form.
+The reduce() function from the functools module provides a functional programming approach.
+It cumulatively applies a function to a sequence, reducing it to a single value.
+Here, it starts with the original text and applies the replacement logic for each tuple in your replacements list.

 Using list comprehension with character mapping